project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Farmer-first-technologies-that-transform-the-food-system-fresh-talk.md

 ---
-title: Farmer first technologies that transform the food system - Fresh Talk
+title: Farmer First Technologies That Transform The Food System Fresh Talk
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-08-17)